Cloudneeti/Cloudneeti_SaaS_Docs/docs/administratorGuide/utilizationDashboard.md

-Utilization visibility for the Cloud Account (Utilization based on resources)
+Utilization visibility for the Cloud Account (Utilization based on workloads)
 ----------------------------------------------------------------------------
-Please follow the below steps to determine the average total number of resources for a selected Cloud Account.
+Please follow the below steps to determine the average total number of workloads for a selected Cloud Account.

 Login to Zscaler CSPM portal as License Admin.